esm.doi.bio/esm3/esm3.generating_a_new_fluorescent_protein.full12

 - GFP won the Nobel Prize in Chemistry in 2008 for its discovery and development.

-Figure 4.
-Generating a new fluorescent protein with a chain of thought.
+- The process of generating a new fluorescent protein involves a chain of thought.

 - This iterative process can lead to the creation of highly optimized fluorescent proteins with improved properties.